 Since it is a federally-funded program, it is perfectly legal for food stamp recipients to use the benefits in any state.
 Siedlecki said there are legitimate reasons why the funds might be accessed in distant locations.
 Someone might be taking care of a sick family member, attending a funeral, or searching for employment, he said.

 "We want to make sure cheats aren't taking money away from those who truly need it," he said.
-"If you're going to states like Alaska, Florida and Hawaii, we're definitely taking a bigger look
+"If you're going to states like Alaska, Florida and Hawaii, we're definitely taking a bigger look at it."

 Siedlecki added he is in the process of hiring a fraud chief whose sole responsibility will be to coordinate all anti-fraud and abuse efforts.
 He also wants to add fraud investigators to each of the state's six regional offices.